mlevit/aws-auto-cleanup/app/README.md

 #### Regions

-Region-specific settings indicating the regions to be cleaned.
+Region-specific settings indicate the regions to be cleaned.

 | Region            | Clean |
 | ----------------- | ----- |